Internet-Based Human Subjects Research

 Obtaining consent for a research project is a PROCESS and not the act of simply signing a form.
 Whenever required by federal regulations, informed consent must be obtained and documented.
 The language of the consent must be designed in a way that will be understood by the age group as well as reading and comprehension level of the target audience.

 Usually, consent is documented when the research participant signs a form.
 Other mechanisms include audio- or videotaping the subject's agreement to participate.
 However, this is often difficult in internet-based/online research.

 Under certain circumstances, for low risk studies, the requirement to document (obtain signatures or record the consent process) informed consent for online research activities can be altered or waived.
-See FAU IRB Policy "Waiver of Informed Consent" for guidance on this topic.
+See Florida Atlantic IRB Policy "Waiver of Informed Consent" for guidance on this topic.
 10

 For internet research involving confidential and sensitive information, researchers must obtain written consent (on-line or hard copy) and within the studies procedure, include the proper methodology to verify the identity and age of the participant as well as to assure the security of the data.